easqr/db_iiq_mysql/README.md

     db_type: mysql

 Database type to deploy.
-Valid values are mysql and mssql
+Valid values are mysql and sqlserver